adagio130/note/IELTS/homework/Ｗeek3.md

 Do you live a house or apartment?
 Actually, I live in a studio.
 In Taipei, you need to have money to burn to live in a house.

 Do you prefer to drink coffee or tea?
 Considering the delicate stomach, tea would be my first choice.

 What's your favorite scientist subject in school?
 I believe math is the subject that I pay my full passion to.
+Solving math problem can make my calm.

 Are you the kind of person who love making people laugh?
 Yes, absolutely.
 To be a humorous person is the impression that I'd like to give.